Religion in Nauru

-Christianity is the largest religion in Nauru, with Nauru Congregational Church being the largest denomination, encompassing 35.71% of the population as of the 2011 census.
+Christianity is the largest religion in Nauru, with Nauru Congregational Church and Catholicism being the largest denominations, encompassing 34.3% and 33.9% of the population respectively as of the 2021 census.

 Freedom of religion is a constitutional right, and the country's laws and society uphold this right without any significant breaches.

 Demographics

-According to the 2011 census, the island was 95% Christian; one-third of Christians were Catholic.

-The largest Protestant denomination was the Nauru Congregational Church, while the Nauru Independent Assembly of God and the Nauru Independent Church both had 10% or more of the island as members.
+According to the 2021 census, the island was predominantly Christian with 34.3% following the Nauru Congregational Church down from 35.7% in 2011 Census; 33.9% following Catholicism up from 33.0% in 2011 Census.
+The Assemblies of God also shown decline from 13.0% in 2011 to 11.7% in 2021.
+The biggest decline was for the Nauru Independent Church which saw a decline from 9.5% to 3.5%.
+The Pacific Light House Church is followed by 6%.
+Members of the Seventh-day Adventists, Baptists, Other Protestants and Brethren Church are followed by 1.4%, 1.5%, 1.1% and 0.4% respectively.

+The Census also noted 1.3% of the population doesn't profess any religion and 0.05% following Hinduism.

 The ethnic Chinese people living on the island (approximately 5% of the population) were mainly Confucian, Buddhist, Taoist, Christian, or nonreligious.

-Members of the Jehovah’s Witnesses, Seventh-day Adventists, Baptists, and The Church of Jesus Christ of Latter-day Saints made up the final 1% of the population.

 The largely Christian communities of Tuvaluan and I-Kiribati expatriates were repatriated in late 2006 following the near cessation of phosphate mining in the country.